Mobiance/util-scripts/README.md

 This repository contains the following PowerShell scripts:

-- **Backup.ps1**: A script to back up specified directories to a chosen location.
-- **Cleanup.ps1**: A script to clean up temporary files and free up disk space.
+- **cheat.ps1**: A script to display cheat sheets for various programming languages and tools.
+- **create-go-projects.ps1**: A script to create a new Go project with a basic directory structure.
-- **Sync.ps1**: A script to synchronize files between two directories.
+- **imgcat.ps1**: A script to display images in the terminal using ANSI escape codes.
-- **Monitor.ps1**: A script to monitor system resources and log the usage statistics.
+- **rgf.ps1**: A script to search for files and directories using ripgrep and fzf.
-- **Deploy.ps1**: A script to automate the deployment process of a web application.

 Each script is located in the `scripts` directory and has its own detailed usage instructions and comments explaining the functionality.